Yandex Cloud

 Management console

-1. In the management console, select the folder you want to create a profile in.
+1. In the management console, select the folder the protected resources are in.

 2. From the list of services, select Smart Web Security.